jasonlaubb/Matrix-AntiCheat/README.md

 (A): vanilla fly without mayfly or correct gamemode

-(B): check for motion by fixed y speed
+(B): check for motion by fixed y speed in default

 (C): check for negative fall distance